 I took a quick cell phone picture before I started my cabinet organizing so you could see what I was working with.
-This cabinet holds baking items of all sorts.
+This top kitchen cabinet holds baking items of all sorts.
 Nothing except what was directly in the front was easy for me to get to or see.

 The top shelf had larger packaged extras (sugars, flour, etc) and when I was done using one of them, no joke at all – I would just package it back in it’s ziplock and throw it up there.
 I’m only 5’3″ so there is no way I can reach up there easily.
 My husband would laugh / shake his head each time I started throwing the flour and missing a few times.

 The middle shelf held lots of cookie decorating items, sprinkles, cupcake liners, sugar cookie cutters, etc.

 The bottom shelf held more baking ingredients, measuring spoons, my salad dressing mixer, etc.

 Here is what my cabinet looks like after spending just a few minutes really thinking about my needs and putting them to use.
 Hello, why did I live with chaos for FIVE YEARS when I could have had this?
 Also, notice how much room there actually is in this cabinet when things are just organized as they should be!

 Ready for my 15 minute tips?

 1. Take 5 minutes to remove all items from your cabinet.